JerryHol/bhconfig/README.md

 * Socketables:
 - Tier 3
   - 3 chant, 1+ FM orb capable of 3os (plague) -Slash Specific
-  - 3 Energy shield ES orb capable of 3os (plague) -Slash Specific (uncomment to use)
-  - 0os ETH monarch ebuggable (spirit)
 - Tier 4
   - changed map dots from gold to white dot with gold border for all Tier 4 socketables
+  - 0os ETH monarch ebuggable (spirit)
+  - 3 Energy shield ES orb capable of 3os (plague) -Slash Specific (uncomment to use)
+  - 3 chant orb capable of 3os (plague) -Slash Specific

 - Tier 5
   - 4os ETH monarch (spirit)
   - 3os dusk shrouds
-  - ping only top 10% 3os dusk shroud, wyrmhide, scarab husk, wire fleece, great hauberk.
-Previously it would ping all 0/3/4os
-  - ping only top 20% 3os Archon Plates.
-Previously it would ping all 0/3/4os
   - 6os phase blade (Gold find / Last wish / 6 ist)
   - 2 chant orb capable of 3os (plague) -Slash Specific
   - 1 chant 1 ES orb capable of 3os (plague) -Slash Specific (uncomment to use)
   - 1 energy shield ES orb capable of 3os (plague) (uncomment to use)
-  - 3os Archon Plate any defense eth/non eth
-  - 0os or 3os Archon Plate (top 20%)
+  - 0os or 3os Archon Plate (top 20%) (uncomment to use)
-  - 3os Archon Plate superior any ED
-  - inferior archon plates able to get 3os with cube recipe
+  - inferior archon plates able to get 3os with cube recipe (uncomment to use)
 - Tier 6
   - added cap of char level 60 to pings for 0os polearms that get 4 sockets from Larzuk and removed CV's (too high str req)
+  - Added 2 lines for 0os CV's that get 4 sockets from Larzuk, no notification by default, if you want notification uncomment to use
   - 3os masks (mask only helms for low str req)
   - 3os helms (others for merc/ higher str req excluding spired helms and coronas)
   - 3os eth, reasonable req 1h sword/axe (cmoon) (Changed from tier 4 to tier 6)